Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

+The _Options_ class is designed similarly to .NET custom attributes, where required service method parameters are modeled as _Options_ class constructor parameters and get-only properties, and optional parameters are get-set properties.

 {% include requirement/MUST id="dotnet-params-complex" %} use the _options_ parameter pattern for complex service methods.

 {% include requirement/MAY id="dotnet-params-complex" %} use the _options_ parameter pattern for simple service methods that you expect to `grow` in the future.